Intro

 Review Iterations

-The review process turned out to be more challenging than the bug itself.
-After submitting my initial implementation, @zeertzjq suggested improvements focusing on the conditional logic structure.
-I experimented with various if branch arrangements, believing I was moving in the right direction.
+The review process was more challenging than the bug itself.
+After my initial implementation, @zeertzjq suggested improvements to the conditional logic.
+I experimented with various if branch arrangements, each time believing the code was close to ready.

-When @zeertzjq brought @justinmk into the review, I was confident the code was ready to merge.
-However, @justinmk proposed a significantly different approach—one that, ironically, resembled my very first implementation.
-This sparked a cycle where I found myself toggling between different versions, each making sense from a certain perspective but lacking consensus from the reviewers.
+When @zeertzjq brought @justinmk into the review, I was confident we were nearly done.
+But @justinmk proposed a different approach—one that, ironically, resembled my very first attempt.
+This sparked a cycle of toggling between versions, each making sense on its own but none winning consensus.

 I eventually realized my mistake: I failed to document the rationale behind my implementation choices.
-Without a clear explanation of why I implemented it a certain way, different reviewers naturally had different preferences and suggestions.
-This caused unnecessary back-and-forth discussions.
+Without explaining why I chose a particular approach, each reviewer naturally had their own preferences, creating unnecessary back-and-forth.

 Final Implementation